A Method with Convergence Rates for Optimization Problems with Variational Inequality Constraints: Outline of the algorithm

 (a) The set $X_i$ is nonempty, closed, and convex for all $i=1,\dots, d$.

 (b) The function $f$ is convex and has bounded subgradients over the set $X$.

 (c) The mapping $F:\mathbb{R}^n \to \mathbb{R}^n$ is continuous, monotone, and bounded over the set $X$.

-(d) The optimal solution set of problem \cref{prob:main} in nonempty. \end{assumption} Under \cref{assum:problem}(b), we address a broad class of problems of the form \cref{prob:main} where the objective function is possibly nondifferentiable and nonstrongly convex.
+(d) The optimal solution set of problem \cref{prob:main} in nonempty. \end{assumption} {\cref{assum:problem}(b) implies that $f$ is Lipschitz continuous over the set $X$.
+Under this assumption}, we address a broad class of problems of the form \cref{prob:main} where the objective function is possibly nondifferentiable and nonstrongly convex.
 In the following, we discuss the conditions under which \cref{assum:problem}(d) is satisfied. \begin{remark}[Existence of an optimal solution] Suppose \cref{assum:problem}(a), (b), and (c) hold.
 The existence of an optimal solution to the problem \cref{prob:main} can be established under different conditions.
-We provide two instances as follows: (i) Suppose there exits a vector $\bar x \in X$ such that the set $\bar X\triangleq \{x \in X: \ F(x)^T(x-\bar x)\leq 0\}$ is bounded.
+We provide two instances as follows: (i) Suppose there {exists} a vector $\bar x \in X$ such that the set $\bar X\triangleq \{x \in X: \ F(x)^T(x-\bar x)\leq 0\}$ is bounded.
 Then, from Proposition 2.2.3 in~\cite{FacchineiPang2003}, $\text{SOL}(X,F)$ is nonempty and compact.
 Consequently, the Weierstrass' Theorem implies the existence of an optimal solution to the problem \cref{prob:main}. (ii) Suppose the set $X$ is compact.
 Then, from Corollary 2.2.5 in~\cite{FacchineiPang2003}, the set $\text{SOL}(X,F)$ is nonempty and compact.
 Again, \cref{assum:problem}(d) is guaranteed by the Weierstrass' Theorem. \end{remark} Throughout, we let $C_F>0$ denote the bound on the Euclidean norm of the mapping $F$, i.e., $\|F(x)\| \leq C_F$ for all $x \in X$.
 Also, we let $C_f>0$ denote the bound on the norm of the subgradients of $f$, i.e., $\|\tilde \nabla f (x)\| \leq C_f$ for all $\tilde \nabla f(x) \in \partial f(x)$ and $x \in X$.